ipnicholson/2-Make-art-with-JavaScript/instructor-notes.md

 ```

 #### Uh oh... why do i just have a stick figures legs?
-You all might be like this right now:

-> That's not a rect!
-You lied to us Michael, you LIED!

-I swear, I didn't lie, there is a rect there, we just can't see it!
 The problem is our canvas is too small!

 Lets make it bigger:

 `createCanvas(800, 800);`